 If you have submitted your intention to appeal, you must submit all documents no later than 20 working days from the date on your results letter.

 The University can only consider an appeal submitted by someone else if you give written permission for another person to do so.
-You will need to complete a third party consent form and send this via email to email@example.com or post it to the Quality and Enhancement Office.
+You will need to complete a third party consent form and send this via email to email@example.com or post it to the Quality Management Office.

-When your appeal has been received, the Quality and Enhancement Office will review your appeal to see if it has been submitted in time, that the issues you have raised can be considered through the Procedure and to check if you have provided any relevant information or evidence.
-If your appeal does not meet these checks, the Quality and Enhancement Office will write to you and explain why.
+When your appeal has been received, the Quality Management Office will review your appeal to see if it has been submitted in time, that the issues you have raised can be considered through the Procedure and to check if you have provided any relevant information or evidence.
+If your appeal does not meet these checks, the Quality Management Office will write to you and explain why.
 If your appeal meets these checks, it will go to your School for review.

 When a decision has been reached by your School, you will receive a communication, usually via your University email account.